Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 AdMob is a mobile application advertising platform created by Google.
 It's used to promote mobile apps and to help advertisers make money through mobile apps by enabling in-app advertising.

-This requirement comes from the Privacy section of the AdSense Program Policies:
+This requirement comes from the Privacy Disclosures section of the Google Publisher Policies:

 In sum, if you use Google AdMob, Google requires that you: